 To be eligible for a reasonable accommodation regarding a job, a person must be qualified for the job, have a disability as defined by the law, and be able to perform the essential functions of the job with or without a reasonable accommodation.
 The District does not have to eliminate an essential job function.
-The District may choose among reasonable accommodations as long as the chosen accommodation allows the employee to perform the essential function of the job.
+The District may choose among reasonable accommodation allows the employee to perform the essential function of the job.